We are pleased to share updates from the September 2017 Connections newsletter – read the complete issue. The next issue will be sent in November.

 Call for speakers who can share their expertise, experiences, and lessons learned at the statewide event!
 Please send your ideas to Rochelle Hayes.

 From the Field

-ICSI is partnering with ClearWay MinnesotaSM to increase the capacity of health systems to assess and address tobacco use.
-Our organizations are working together on this capacity building initiative to provide resources and tools to help health systems routinely intervene with their patients that use tobacco.
-Please contact ICSI's Tani Hemmila at (952) 814-8299 for additional information.
-Join our list to stay informed.
+ICSI is partnering with ClearWay MinnesotaSM to increase the capacity of health systems to assess and address tobacco use and dependence with practical offerings for health care systems change.
+Our organizations are working together through June of 2018 on this capacity building initiative to provide resources and tools to help health systems routinely intervene with their patients that use tobacco.